bolt/docs/docs/contenttypes/intro.md

 page that has 'the five latest events', you'll be using an Array of 5 'event' Records of ContentType 'events'.

-As of 3.4 you also have the option to create a **Singleton** ContentType, which is a ContentType that only contains one record.
-This is useful when you want to have some general settings for your website.
-For example, a place where you want to store your social media links, basic contact info such as a phone number, etc, that you can then use globally in your templates.

-To make your ContentTypes tidier you can group them together in the sidebar menu.
-See `show_in_menu` option below.

 Before we'll dive into the details, we'll give you a quick example of a simple ContentType, how it's stored, and how you can access it in templates to display on your site.